workplacesystems/milia/test/README.md

-Milia v0.3 used factory_girl to generate test fixtures, but there were difficulties dealing with both the dynamic nature of creating objects which had to have an existing current_tenant established.
+Milia v0.3 used factory_girl to generate test fixtures, but there were difficulties dealing with both the dynamic nature of creating objects which had to have an existing current_account established.
 In between v0.3 and v1.0, factory_girl upgraded significantly and meant all the test code would have to be reworked.